OfficeDev/microsoft-teams-ui-component-library/docs/react-teams.ipreparedboarditem.md

 ## IPreparedBoardItem interface

-A prepared Board item places the item’s unique key within itself.
+A prepared Board item places the item’s unique key within itself so the item can be handled on its own.

 <b>Signature:</b>